 There's a foot of snow on my porch.
 The dog's already curled himself into a wool blanket.
-I'm drinking whisky and I think this poem is beautiful:
+I think this poem is beautiful:

 Snow buries cars and yews and garbage cans